handmadecode/quill/README.md

         sourceSet sourceSets['test']
     }

-By default all files in all classes directories of the source set will be analyzed.
+By default, all files in all classes directories of the source set will be analyzed.
 To control which class files to analyze a closure that configures a `PatternFilterable` can be specified:

     jol {
         sourceSet (sourceSets['main']) {